Hmc-cs-tdubno/C_Scores/README.md

 style scores of four team members in their row of a form.
-After entering the data the user can press the ’Submit’ button, and a list of metrics to determine the success of the potential team is displayed to the user as seen in the figure 7
+After entering the data the user can press the ’Submit’ button, and a list of metrics to determine the success of the potential team is displayed to the user as seen in the figure 7 as of now this functionality is only functional with teams of size four.

 ![ScreenShot 7](/README_images/Functionality7.png "")